-CAMBRIDGE, Mass. and EXTON, Pa., March 12, 2015 (GLOBE NEWSWIRE) -- Idera Pharmaceuticals, Inc. (Nasdaq:IDRA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel therapeutics for oncology and rare diseases, today reported its financial and operational results for the fourth quarter and year ended December 31, 2014.
+CAMBRIDGE, Mass. and EXTON, Pa., March 10, 2016 (GLOBE NEWSWIRE) -- Idera Pharmaceuticals, Inc. (NASDAQ:IDRA), a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel nucleic acid-based therapeutics for oncology and rare diseases, today reported its financial and operational results for the fourth quarter and year ended December 31, 2015.

 Genetically Defined Forms of B-cell Lymphoma

-Our program in genetically defined forms of B-cell lymphoma is based on reports from several independent investigators and pre-clinical studies offering evidence that, in certain B-cell lymphomas, the presence of the MYD88 L265P mutation led to over-activation of TLR7 and TLR9 signaling and that blocking these TLRs accelerated tumor cell death.
+Idera’s program in genetically defined forms of B-cell lymphoma is based on pre-clinical studies that have demonstrated, in certain B-cell lymphomas that the presence of the MYD88 L265P oncogenic mutation led to over-activation of TLR7 and TLR9 signaling and that blocking these TLRs with our antagonists promoted tumor cell death.

-- In December 2014, we announced that the U.S. Food and Drug Administration (FDA) had granted us orphan drug designation for IMO-8400 for the treatment of Waldenström's macroglobulinemia.
+Idera previously announced that the U.S. Food and Drug Administration (FDA) granted us orphan drug designation for IMO-8400 for the treatment of Waldenstrom’s Macroglobulinemia and DLBCL.